wofsauge/IsaacDocs/beta/docs/Isaac.md

 [ ](#){: .abp .tooltip .badge }
 #### string ExecuteCommand ( string command ) {: .copyable aria-label='Functions' }

-This function executes a debug console command. see <a href="tutorial_debug_console.html">[Tutorial] Debug Console</a> for informations on how to use commands.
-WRONG PARSING
+This function executes a debug console command. see the [Debug Console Tutorial](../tutorials/DebugConsole) for informations on how to use commands.
-{: .wrongParsing }
 ___
 ### Explode () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }